- May 11, 2016 at 3:50 PM #3604

-- Done!!!
-Your Android device is now rooted.
+- Profit!!!
+Your Android device should now be rooted.

 Here is a screenshot how to flash the SU ROOT binary via TWRP:

-if you have any concerns or any difficulties on this guide then feel free to place a reply on this thread to get instant help.
+if you have any concerns or any difficulties following this guide, then feel free to place a reply on this thread and I assure you to help you out.

 Attachments:August 21, 2016 at 2:54 PM #5652

 After Confirming flash, i do a reboot but its stuck at cyanogenmode logo.